 As the watch industry’s glitziest annual get-together is cancelled due to Covid-19, watch lovers are invited to connect with brands online

-Any other year I'd be in Geneva right now.
-Dutifully criss-crossing a sepulchral exhibition centre next to the city’s Cointrin airport for something called Watches & Wonders (technically, it would have been called the 'Salon International de Haute Horlogerie', they changed the name this year).
+ny other year I'd be in Geneva right about now.
+Criss-crossing a sepulchral exhibition centre next to the city’s Cointrin airport for something called Watches & Wonders (technically, it would have been called the 'Salon International de Haute Horlogerie', they changed the name this year).
 Consider it the horological equivalent of a fashion week.
 A five-day, champagne-heavy shindig where watch brands fly in their movie-star ambassadors and host a series of gala dinners in celebration of their latest chronometric creations.
 It's a tough gig, but someone's got to do it.

 Instead, I’m sat at home in jogging bottoms and odd socks – no one’s actually making the effort anymore, are they? – about to sign in to an online portal to discover the latest wares of 30 watchmakers from the comfort of my kitchen table.